acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE4 - Add EFS and Update the LT.md

 Click on the file system to enter it and click `Network`
 Scroll down and all the mount points will show as `creating` keep hitting refresh and wait for all 3 to show as available before moving on.

-Note down the `fs-XXXXXXXX` or `DNS name` (either will work) once visible at the top of this screen, you will need it in the next step.
+Note down the `DNS name` (either will work) once visible at the top of this screen, you will need it in the next step.

 # STAGE 4B - Add an fsid to parameter store